 There are thousands of parrot species in a wide variety of shapes and sizes and indigenous to many different environments, so It’s difficult to have a one-size-fits-all approach to feeding parrots.
 However, broadly speaking, parrots may be divided into:

-The grain eaters - including seeds, nuts and beans - budgerigars and parakeets.
-As they are originally from fairly arid area, they often feed on seeding grasses, mature seeds, as well as fresher, greener shoots and flowers.
+Budgerigars and parakeets mainly feed on seeds, nuts and beans as they are originally from fairly arid areas, they often feed on seeding grasses, mature seeds, as well as fresher, greener shoots and flowers.

-The fruit eaters - most Amazon parrots.
-As they are found in wetter tropical areas, they feed and forage through the rainforest canopy eating buds, shoots, flowers, leaves and fruits as they come into season, as well as the occasional grub or insect.
+As they are found in wetter tropical areas, Amazon Parrots feed and forage through the rainforest canopy eating buds, shoots, flowers, leaves and fruits as they come into season, as well as the occasional grub or insect.

 How do parrots eat?

 Parrots are very dextrous with their beaks and muscular tongues along with using their feet to manipulate and explore potential food items by delicately peeling them or powerfully cracking open thick shells.
 Whereas, Lories and lorikeets have a 'brush-tongue' on the tip that collects nectar and pollen.

 What fat, protein & carbohydrates are necessary for parrots?

 Fats are required as an energy source and for the utilization and storage of vitamins for parrots and, as such, are recommended as 2-4 per cent of the total dietary intake of parrots, which is much lower other animals such as chickens.